alp78/gfetchseq/README.rst

 a flag to instruct the program to convert DNA alphabet to lowercase (yes/no), and another flag to remove files from Galaxy (yes/no).

-The output will be a friendly formatted fasta, with record id in following form:
+The output will be a friendly formatted fasta, with record IDs in the following form:

 *genName_genStart-genEndStrand*

+and adding in each record description the name (if applicable) and/or index of the sequence.

-and DNA alphabet converted to lower case if the flag was "yes".
+DNA alphabet converted to lower case if the flag was "yes".

 |